If you have a shoulder labrum tear in our opinion try our services if you live in Minnesota, before trying surgery.

 For more serious injuries, your doctor may recommend surgery to fix the tear.
 Surgery may correct the issue, however, there are several risk factors and the recovery time can take 9-12 months, which is very disheartening for those who are looking to get back to daily activities or sports quickly.

-Is Stem Cell Treatment For Shoulder Labrum Tears Right for You?
+Is Our Service For Shoulder Labrum Tears Right for You?

 The joint therapy options we provide, while very promising, are not a magic elixir.
 Without giving false hope, we can confidently say that It’s a viable option to safely and effectively way to help joint damage.

-If you’re looking to get more information about stem cell treatments and if it’s a smart treatment option for you, give us a call or attend one of our seminars to find out more!
+If you’re looking to get more information about umbilical cord tissue products and if it’s a smart treatment option for you, give us a call or attend one of our seminars to find out more!